Lytol/pwdify/README.md

   - [ ] Store password in localstorage
   - [ ] Password form template
 - [ ] Show keyboard help for each model screen
+- [ ] A file must be selected to continue on the files screen
 - [ ] Select all / Select none for files
 - [ ] Password should be able to be specified via command line argument
 - [ ] Files should be able to be specified via command line argument (and stdin, newline separated)
+- [ ] Everything should account appropriately for window size (WindowSizeMsg)
+- [ ] Accept a directory rather than assuming CWD

 ### Questions